sonic-net/SONiC/doc/smart-switch/high-availability/eni-based-forwarding.md

                                     : next hop for tunnel             Example: npu2npu_tunnel0, this should be a key in the TUNNEL_NH_TABLE
 ```

-Exmaple: ACL Rule for outbound traffic and remote DPU
+**Exmaple: ACL Rule for outbound traffic and remote DPU in the same HA pair**

      {
         "TUNNEL_NH_TABLE": {